 You are a father.
 You don’t get to coast along taking the path of least resistance.
 You must be intentional.

-Here is the problem: it’s easier to relate to and play with your sons.
+It’s often easier to relate to and play with your sons.
 You wrestle.
 You play football or other sports.
 You take them hunting.
 You do other boy things.
+All well and good.
+You should do those things and continue to do them.

 Not because she necessarily wants to do those things, but because she wants your attention.
 If you are not careful, you can validate this call for attention by going along with the easy route: letting her play like she is one of the boys.